silviazandoli/silviazandoli/README.md

 - 🌱 I’m currently studying at University of Bologna
 - 👀 I’m interested in computer science, artificial intelligence and math
 - ⏳ Stay focused and be present!
-- Here in github there are only some of the projects I've done
+- Here in Github there are only some of the projects I've done

 - 📫 How to reach me...